esphome/esphome-docs/components/lvgl.rst

 ``lvgl.widget.redraw``
 **********************

-This :ref:`action <config-action>` redraws the entire screen, or optionally only a widget on it.
+This :ref:`action <actions-action>` redraws the entire screen, or optionally only a widget on it.

 - **id** (*Optional*): The ID of a widget configured in LVGL which you want to redraw; if omitted, the entire screen will be redrawn.